Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 There are certainly more insights you can pull from this visualization.
 These examples were just a few to get you started.
-At a high level, tracking your ROAS in this way will allow you to draw a correlation between impressions and clicks by ad and your overall return on your ad spend.
+Considering 60% of agencies set goals around ROAS according to our recent Facebook ads research, it is valuable to track your ROAS as highlighted above to help you draw a correlation between impressions and clicks by ad and your overall return on your ad spend.

 Want our help setting this report up?
 Start a chat with our dashboard experts and they’ll help build this report for you.

 Just create your free Databox account and reach out to our team either via chat or email.
 See you next time.

 Latest from our blog